ivannikvashem/TestProjectForInitum/README.md

-# TestProject
+# TestProject for Initium

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.12.
+Made by Meshavkin I.S.

 ## Development server